 There are also technical benefits to linking out.
-Keeping the number of queries limited per dashboard will keep the dashboard loading quickly.
+Linking out keeps the number of queries limited per dashboard which makes the dashboard load quickly.

 Here we have an example where at the top there is an interactive element to change the date range we are viewing.

-Regardless of how it evolves if the usage on a dashboard is high the demand on your database will likely increase.
+Regardless of how it evolves, if the usage on a dashboard is high the demand on your database will increase.
 You need to ensure the dashboard still loads quickly and that the work placed on the database is mitigated.
 This can be accomplished by: